SHEET

 prt #m;

-You may use EXPORT to export a matrix to Excel, export <xlsx> #m file = m.xlsx;.
+You may use SHEET to export a matrix or matrix expression to Excel, for instance sheet <title='Shares' sheet='2020'> #m/1000 file=m.xlx;.
+Alternatively, but with less options, you can use EXPORT: export <xlsx> #m file = m.xlsx;.

 If you need to perform custom transformations of an Excel spreadsheet, you may load the cells as a list or map, for further processing.
 Consider this spreadsheet (data.xlsx, download here).